-Set both cylinders to center by measuring 7.64" (19.4 cm) (as shown in the following photo).

-The position sensors should both read

-4.4" (11.2 cm) when the cylinders are centered and in phase.
+10. Set both cylinders to center by measuring 7.64" (19.4 cm).
+The position sensors should both read 4.4" (11.2 cm) when the cylinders are centered and in phase (10.A).

-This is not required for All-Wheel Steer (AWS) machines, as the cylinder position sensors can be used to center the cylinders.

-- The cylinder sensors must be calibrated for this position to be accurate. - If the cylinders do not center at this measurement, they are not in phase.
+- NOTE: This is not required for All-Wheel Steer (AWS) machines, as the cylinder position sensors can be used to center the cylinders. - The cylinder sensors must be calibrated for this position to be accurate. - If the cylinders do not center at this measurement, they are not in phase.
 To rephase the cylinders, turn the steering wheel so that one cylinder is fully retracted and the other is fully extended.
 Turn the steering wheel at least one full turn past this point.
 Re-center the cylinders.
 If the measurements still do not match, repeat the cylinder air bleed procedure.

 - 11. With the cylinders centered, adjust the tie-rods (located on the cylinder rods) until they line up with the bolt-down hole (located on the lower air bag plate). - 12.
-Turn the tie-rod one more full turn to achieve desired amount of toe-in. - When the rod ends are turned the final turn (to establish the desired amount of toe-in), the rod ends turn in opposite directions to get each wheel in toe. - If the amount of threads showing on the left and right rod ends differ by more than four (4) threads, repeat previous Steps 1-12.
+Turn the tie-rod one more full turn to achieve desired amount of toe-in. - When the rod ends are turned the final turn (to establish the desired amount of toe-in), the rod ends turn in opposite directions to get each wheel in toe. - If the amount of threads showing on the left and right-hand rod ends differ by more than four (4) threads, repeat previous Steps 1-12.
 If the difference remains, there may be a tolerance issue in the leg assembly. - 13.
-Pry wheel in to allow rod end securing bolt to be inserted. - Insert the bolt and secure main bolt and cylinder jam nut to the proper torque specification.
+Pry wheel in to allow rod end securing bolt to be inserted. - 14.
+Insert bolt and torque main bolt and cylinder jam nut to proper specification.